bogdanbz93/Hungry-Time/README.md

 <p>🌮 Here you can see all the details brought by the app.
 Together with the Google Maps API, as much information as possible is provided for the customer.
 Reviews, location details, restaurant menu, map, dynamic QR menu for the restaurant as well as how to pay by credit card for the reservation.</p>
 <img src="https://user-images.githubusercontent.com/60348906/193585976-7d91eec9-82e2-4066-8d3d-cb3d23f0a65d.png" />
 <img src="https://user-images.githubusercontent.com/60348906/193589450-b0acc9dc-be6c-470e-824e-782699adb9ed.png" />

+# Payment system & restaurant owner
+<p>Restaurant owner: to become a restaurant owner you need to complete the process offered by Stripe Connect, where we will verify the legal data of the owner, add the bank account, proof of payments by sending invoices paid up to 3 months ago, then we can list restaurants in the application.</p>